DRIVER-EU/node-test-bed-adapter/README.md

 ```console
 npm i node-test-bed-adapter
 ```
+In case you have problems installing the adapter, you may have to first run `npm i -g node-gyp`, which is often required to build C++ libraries (in our case, snappy compression).

 See the [src/example folder](https://github.com/DRIVER-EU/node-test-bed-adapter/tree/master/src/example) for an example of a consumer and producer sending CAP messages.